MicrosoftDocs/entra-docs/docs/external-id/tenant-restrictions-migration.md

    [ ![Screenshot of Outbound access and Tenant restrictions details under Organizational settings.](media/tenant-restrictions-migration/organizational-settings-outbound.png)](media/tenant-restrictions-migration/organizational-settings-outbound.png#lightbox)

 4. To block all users, groups, and applications for B2B collaboration, [configure the default Cross Tenant Access outbound access settings](cross-tenant-access-settings-b2b-collaboration.md).
-This action applies only to tenants not added in step 1.
+This action applies only to tenants not added in [step 1](#allow-internal-and external-identities-to-access-specific-external-tenants).

    [ ![Screenshot of Outbound access settings under Default settings.](media/tenant-restrictions-migration/default-settings-outbound.png)](media/tenant-restrictions-migration/default-settings-outbound.png#lightbox)

 5. In **Tenant restrictions defaults**, create the policy ID (if not created) and configure the policy to block all users, groups, and external applications.
-This action applies only to tenants not added in step 1.
+This action applies only to tenants not added in [step 1](#allow-internal-and external-identities-to-access-specific-external-tenants.

    [ ![Screenshot of Tenant restrictions, with external users and groups, also external apps.](media/tenant-restrictions-migration/tenant-restrictions-applies.png)](media/tenant-restrictions-migration/tenant-restrictions-applies.png#lightbox)